top of page

 Please take a look at our website to learn more about our mission and to see some of our recent releases.

-For the Birds of Acadiana's executive director is FEMA and HAZWOPER certified and trained in oil spill response.
+For the Birds of Acadiana's executive director is FEMA and HAZWOPER certified.
 We assist state and other certified organizations with cleaning and rehabilitating locally oiled birds when the need arises.

 Community Partners